Large-Scale-Tensor-Decomposition/TensorD/docs/source/guide_data.rst

 Dense Tensor
 ------------
-Dense tensor class :class:`factorizer.base.DTensor` is used to store a general high-order tensor, especially dense tensor.
+:class:`factorizer.base.DTensor` Class is used to store general high-order tensors, especially dense tensors.
 This data type accepts 2 kinds of tensor data, both :class:`tf.Tensor` and :class:`np.ndarray`.

 Let's take for this example the tensor :math:`\mathcal{X} \in \mathbb{R}^{3 \times 4 \times 2}` defined by its frontal slices: